Brian Brobbey: Return to Ajax

 On 22 July 2022, Ajax confirmed the re-signing of Brian Brobbey on a five-year contract for a fee of €16.35 million plus €3 million in potential add ons.
 He made his competitive return debut on the first matchday of the 2022–23 season, also scoring his first return goal for Ajax in a 3–2 away win over Fortuna Sittard on 6 August.
 On 16 and 22 October 2022, Brobbey scored back-to-back braces, leading his team to a 7–1 victory over Excelsior and a 4–1 win over RKC Waalwijk, respectively.
 Brobbey scored 14 goals in 44 appearances in all competitions during the season, as he was in and out of the starting lineup under first head coach Alfred Schreuder, and since interim coach John Heitinga.

 In the following season, Brobbey began as a starter in attack under newly appointed manager Maurice Steijn.
 Despite Ajax enduring a difficult campaign overall, Brobbey enjoyed a strong individual season, finishing as the club's top scorer with 22 goals in 43 appearances across all competitions.
 He earned back-to-back Eredivisie Player of the Month awards for December 2023 and January 2024, and his performances throughout the season led to him being named Ajax Player of the Year.
-His prolific form reportedly attracted significant interest from clubs abroad, including Arsenal, during the subsequent transfer window.Brobbey remained at Ajax and continued as the main striker for the 2024–25 season under new manager Francesco Farioli.
+His prolific form reportedly attracted significant interest from clubs abroad, including Arsenal, during the subsequent transfer window.
+Brobbey remained at Ajax and continued as the main striker for the 2024–25 season under new manager Francesco Farioli.
 While Farioli noted in March 2025 that Brobbey's league goal tally was initially lower than expected, he praised the striker's progression and importance to the team.
 Brobbey contributed goals in both the Eredivisie and the UEFA Europa League campaign, and he won the Eredivisie Player of the Month award for a third time in February 2025.

 Sunderland

 On 1 September 2025, Brobbey joined Sunderland for a fee of €20m, which could potentially rise to €25m.
 He scored his first goal for Sunderland on 8 November 2025, netting the injury-time equaliser in a 2–2 draw against Arsenal.
+He finished the 2025–26 season as Sunderland's top goal scorer, with seven goals.

+During the 2026–27 season, Brobbey scored a hat-trick against Manchester City in an eventual 5–3 defeat on 20 September.

 International career

-Born in the Netherlands, Brobbey is of Ghanaian descent.
-Brobbey represented the Netherlands U17 team at the 2018 and 2019 editions of the UEFA European Under-17 Championship, winning both competitions.

-In October 2022, Brobbey was included in the preliminary squad for the 2022 FIFA World Cup.

-In October 2023, he received his first official call-up to the Netherlands senior national team for two UEFA Euro 2024 qualifiers against France and Greece.

-On 29 May 2024, Brobbey was named in the Netherlands' squad for UEFA Euro 2024.
+Youth

+Brobbey represented the Netherlands across various youth levels, most notably the Netherlands U17 team.
+Brobbey was a key figure in the squad that won back-to-back UEFA European Under-17 Championship titles in 2018 and 2019.
+During the 2019 final against Italy, he scored in the 4–2 victory to help secure the trophy.